Sandesh-AT-GitHub/Sandesh-AT-GitHub/README.md

 `INTRO`

 **I am a student who is pursing his final year in Vivekananda College of Engineering and Technology,Puttur.
-Intrested in developing web and android based application.**
+Intrested in developimg web and android based application.**

 `SKILLS`